-The School, together with more than 70 other leading research institutes and funding agencies in the UK, is a signatory to the Concordat on Openness on Animal Research.
+We, together with more than 70 other leading research institutes and funding agencies in the UK, are a signatory to the Concordat on Openness on Animal Research.
 An important objective of our research is the publication of statistically valid data of the highest scientific merit and importance in publicly available, peer reviewed journals.

 More information on alternatives to animal research can be found on the Fund for the Replacement of Animals in Medical Experiments (FRAME) website.